Johnny Appleseed

 Apple tree

-One of my favorite stories as a child was the tale of Johnny Appleseed spreading apples across the United States.
+One of my favorite childhood stories was the tale of Johnny Appleseed spreading apples across the United States.
 The thought of someone selflessly planting apple trees to help others resonates with many across the country.
-If you didn’t know, the story of Johnny Appleseed is based on a real-life person who did spread apples across the eastern part of the United States.
-While history remembers him as a wanderer he actually was a careful businessman.
+If you didn’t know, the story of Johnny Appleseed is based on a real-life person who spread apples across the eastern part of the United States.
+While history remembers him as a wanderer, he was actually a careful businessman.
 In honor of his birthday this week, let’s explore the history of Johnny Appleseed.

-Johnny planted his orchards along the routes that pioneers used to move west and allowed him to stay ahead of other orchards that might come in later to compete for cider production.
-Because he was unmarried he was able to have a nomadic lifecycle and moved with the settlers.
-At the time of his death Johnny owned quite a bit of land in throughout Pennsylvania, Ohio and Indiana.
-Why did he only plant seeds for his orchards instead of using grafted plants?
+Johnny planted his orchards along the routes that pioneers used to move west, allowing him to stay ahead of other orchards that might come in later to compete for cider production.
+Because he was unmarried, he was able to have a nomadic lifecycle and moved with the settlers.
+At the time of his death, Johnny owned a lot of land throughout Pennsylvania, Ohio, and Indiana.
+Why did he only plant seeds for his orchards instead of grafted plants?
 Johnny’s religious beliefs at the time forbade grafting as his church felt that caused the plants to suffer.
-He was a vegetarian and also a staunch animal welfare supporter due to his religious beliefs.
+Due to his religious beliefs, he was a vegetarian and staunch animal welfare supporter.

-Johnny Chapman was not just a good businessman but he was also loved by settlers because he shared news and information from surrounding communities along with serving as a missionary for his church.
-He would often gift seedlings to struggling pioneers and was known to give his nice clothes to people he deemed needed it more.
-This generosity is the origin in his story that he wore no shoes, had a tin hat and wore gunny sacks for clothes.
-Through his life he would spend 50 years travelling developing fruit orchards before he retired from traveling and moved back in with his brother Nathaniel who helped him start his remarkable journey.
-Johnny died in March of 1845 in Indiana leaving behind a legacy of apples throughout the Midwest.
+Johnny Chapman was not just a good businessman; settlers also loved him because he shared news and information from surrounding communities and served as a missionary for his church.
+He often gave seedlings to struggling pioneers and was known to give his nice clothes to people he deemed needed more.
+This generosity is the origin of his story: he wore no shoes, had a tin hat, and wore gunny sacks for clothes.
+Throughout his life, he would spend 50 years traveling, developing fruit orchards before he retired and moved back in with his brother Nathaniel, who helped him start his remarkable journey.
+Johnny died in March of 1845 in Indiana, leaving behind a legacy of apples throughout the Midwest.

-While my childhood story of Johnny Appleseed is not entirely correct, the history of what Johnny Chapman did and his methods planting orchards are still just as fascinating now as the original story I heard.
-Even though he planted cider apples that weren’t fit for eating I hope that you will celebrate his birthday by eating an apple in his memory.
+While my childhood story of Johnny Appleseed is not entirely correct, the history of what Johnny Chapman did and his methods of planting orchards are still just as fascinating now as the original story I heard.
+Even though he planted cider apples that weren’t fit for eating, I hope you will celebrate his birthday by eating an apple in his memory.

 MG Logo